vvworm/livepreview_wysi/readme.md

 - `isagalaev-highlight.js/tools$ python build.py`

-- Copy highlight.pack.js and languages folder to `/livepreview/js/highlightjs/`
+- Copy highlight.pack.js and languages folder to `/livepreview/js/highlightjs/`.

 - Note that github.css (`isagalaev-highlight.js/src/styles/github.css` -> `/livepreview/css/highlightjs/`)  has been customized and should not be replaced when updating the highlightjs dependency.

 ## jQuery & Sizzle
-Using v1.7.2
+Using jQuery v1.7.2.

-- Download latest production version from http://jquery.com
+- Download latest production version from [jquery.com](http://www.jquery.com).

 ## Pagedown
 The Pagedown code used is from revision `44a4db795617`, Mar 2, 2012 (currently the newest version at the time of writing this document).
 Markdown.Converter.js has been enhanced to support Gollum style code highlighting.

 `https://code.google.com/p/pagedown/source/detail?r=44a4db795617288ae9817c90735fb497891ede23`